metricly/metricly-docs/content/api/api-dashboards.md

 ### Swagger Payload

-Use the following payload to test this POST method on Swagger.
+Use the following payload to test this POST method in Swagger.

 ```
 {